FAQ - Benefit Payments, Certifications, and Continued Medical

-- I am being treated by a nurse practitioner.
-Can my treating nurse practitioner certify my Claim for Disability Insurance (DI) Benefits?
+- I am being treated by a Nurse Practitioner or Physician Assistant.
+Can my treating Nurse Practitioner or Physician Assistant certify my claim for DI benefits?

 - I received a Claim for Continued Disability Benefits (DE 2500A) form.
 What is this and how should I complete it?

 - I just sent back the continued claim certification verifying that I’m still disabled.
 When can I expect a benefit payment?

 - I just received a notice that says I will be issued my final DI payment and that I am able to work, but I am still disabled.
 What should I do?

 - I am still disabled, but my physician/practitioner will not sign the Physician/Practitioner’s Supplementary Certificate.
 What can I do?